opentext/storyteller/docs/stl/emp2stl.md

 This document describes a process of reverse-engineering the _Empower JSON_ format and converting it to _StoryTeller Layout_ (_STL_).

-An important think to note is that we got no documentation of the input format, every insight is gained by interactively editing a fragment and comparing the changes in persistence developed by changes in editor.
+An important thing to note is that we got no documentation of the input format, every insight is gained by interactively editing a fragment and comparing the changes in persistence developed by changes in editor.

-The JSON format is not very readable, it is clearly not designed like human readable exchange format, instead it feels like a direct dump of internal implementation structures.
+The _Empower JSON_ format is not very readable, it is clearly not designed to be a human readable exchange format, instead it feels like a direct dump of internal implementation structures.
-It means that all enumeration are just numbers, instead of strings, all lengths are just integers in a decimal format with no units, text is just a sequence of unicode code points, etc. This complicates the conversion, makes the whole process more brittle and more prone to future inconsistencies when the JSON format changes.
+It means for example that all enumerations are just numbers, instead of strings, all lengths are just integers in a decimal format with no units, a text is just a sequence of unicode code points, etc. This complicates the conversion, makes the whole process more brittle and prone to future inconsistencies when the JSON format changes.

 On the other hand the Empower WYSIWYG editor looks very nice and it is relatively easy to create a nice looking content.
 It reasonably limits the complexity of the fragments